 Who we are

-The National Security Secretariat is headed by Sir Mark Lyall Grant, the National Security Adviser.
+The National Security Secretariat is headed by Mark Sedwill, the National Security Adviser.

 The Joint Intelligence Organisation is headed by Jon Day, Chairman of the Joint Intelligence Committee and Professional Head of Intelligence Analysis.